 Are you thinking of getting a Chihuahua?
 Here is a brief background of the world’s smallest dog breed.

-The modern Chihuahuas we know today came from the small dogs in the 1850 from the state of Chihuahua, Mexico.They were sold by Mexican merchants and brought to the USA.
-They were also called Texas dog, Arizona dog and Mexico dog.
+The modern Chihuahua breed that we know today came from the small dogs in the 1850 from the state of Chihuahua, Mexico.
+The breed was sold by Mexican merchants and brought to the USA.
+The breed was also called Texas dog, Arizona dog, and Mexico dog.

 The Chihuahua generally loves children especially if they grow up together.
 However, supervision is needed especially with very young kids to avoid this tiny breed from getting injured.
 Conversely, the pooch can fight back when it feels mistreated.
 This breed is advisable for families with older children who know how to approach and handle dogs.

 The Chihuahua is a smart and fast learner.
 It is great in agility and obedience classes.
 However, it can be stubborn and doesn’t respond to harsh treatment.
 Positive reinforcement in the form of praise and rewards can help.

 Often, small-breed toy dogs are stereotyped as ‘snappy’ and bark a lot.
 However, this is not entirely true.
 Although dog breeds have certain predispositions, behaviour can be opposite.
 For instance, the behaviour of a Chihuahua can also be calm and friendly depending on the type of training and socialisation it experienced when young.
 One huge, significant deciding factor of a Chihuahua’s personality is how it is raised.

 A typical serving for an adult Chihuahua is 1/4–1/2 cups of excellent-quality dry dog food per day.
 Remember that each breed has unique needs.
 The amount of food depends on its age, size, build, activity level, and metabolism.
 Always do your research on the nutritional needs of the breed that you are getting.

 Typical calorie needs of an adult Chihuahua per day: